08 Nov Options for Heavy Breasts – Breast Reduction

 Once the decision to proceed with surgery is made, preparations should commence:

-• Medical evaluations: Undergo any required tests or evaluations to ensure you’re in good health
+- Medical evaluations: Undergo any required tests or evaluations to make sure you’re in good health.

-• Lifestyle changes: Quit smoking, reduce alcohol intake, and ensure a balanced diet for optimal healing
+- Lifestyle changes: Quit smoking, reduce alcohol intake, and make sure you consume a balanced diet for optimal healing.

 Setting Realistic Expectations